ninech/academy/02-kubernetes/exercise2.md

 # 6

 Until now, we worked with simple applications.
 Now, it is time for a big exercise.
-Check out this [file](templates/2/6.yaml) `templates/2/6.yaml`.
+Check out this [directory](templates/2/6/) `templates/2/6/`.

-This is a dockersamples demo app from the dockercon 2018.
+This is a dockersamples demo app from the dockercon .
-The application has 3 microservices called db, words and web.
+The application has 3 microservices called db, api and web.
 It generates sentences using the words in the db.

 We assume that the app and the containers are configured properly.

-Your job is to finish all the instructions that are in the TODO comments.
+Your job is to finish all the instructions that are in the comments.
 Use your own created namespace for this exercise still.

+Start with the api.yaml and go to the db.yaml and then to the web.yaml.
+The exercises get progressively harder.

 If everything is working properly, words should appear in your browser.
 You should also see the IP where the word is coming from.